Henry I, Duke of Münsterberg-Oels: Life

-Henry was initially planned by his father, George of Poděbrady, as his successor.
-As early as 1459 Emperor Frederick III appointed Henry's older brother Victor to imperial count.
-On 7 December 1462 the Emperor appointed Henry and his younger half-brother of the same name Henry the Younger to imperial count.
+Henry was initially planned by his father, George of Poděbrady,to be his successor.
+As early as 1459 Emperor Frederick III appointed Henry's older brother Victor as an imperial count.
+On 7 December 1462 the Emperor appointed Henry and his younger half-brother of the same name, Henry the Younger, as imperial counts.
 At the same time, the Emperor confirmed the appointment by King George in 1459 of Victor, Henry the Elder and Henry the Younger as dukes of Münsterberg and counts of Kladsko.
 After their father also acquired the Duchy of Opava in 1464, he gave this duchy in 1465 to his sons Henry the Elder, Victor and Henry the Younger.
 Although Henry and his brothers adhered to the Catholic faith, the Pope refused to recognize their royal titles because the Ban imposed on George of Poděbrady should also apply to his sons.

-After King George's death on 22 March 1471, Henry was appointed to supreme governor of the Kingdom of Bohemia until the arrival of the new king.
-In this position he received on 10 August 1471 the newly elected King Vladislas II of Bohemia in Kladsko, who was on his way from Kraków to Prague for the coronation.
+After King George's death on 22 March 1471, Henry was appointed as supreme governor of the Kingdom of Bohemia until the arrival of the new king.
+In this position, on 10 August 1471 he received in Kladsko the newly elected King Vladislas II of Bohemia, who was on his way from Kraków to Prague for the coronation.
 Later, Henry the Elder was appointed Governor for a period of absence of the king.

 King George's possessions were divided among his sons according to the inheritance plan in 1472.
-Henry the Elder received the County of Kladsko, the Silesian Duchy of Münsterberg, including Frankenstein and the East Bohemian dominions Náchod, Vízmburk Castle, Kunětice Mountain Castle and the lands of the now defunct monasteries of Opatovice and Sezemice that had been devastated in the Hussite Wars.
-King Vladislas confirmed on these possessions on 3 and 29 April 1472.
-After the emperor had confirmed the privileges for the vassalage of the county of Kladsko, he asked his subjects in Kladsko to paid homage to Duke Henry.
+Henry the Elder received the County of Kladsko, the Silesian Duchy of Münsterberg (including Frankenstein and the East Bohemian dominions of Náchod), Vízmburk Castle, Kunětická hora Castle and the lands of the now defunct monasteries of Opatovice and Sezemice that had been devastated in the Hussite Wars.
+King Vladislas confirmed him in these possessions on 3 and 29 April 1472.
+After the emperor had confirmed the privileges for the vassalage of the county of Kladsko, he asked his subjects in Kladsko to pay homage to Duke Henry.
 The estates of the county paid homage to the new Duke at his castle in Kladsko.